Other Interesting Pictures

 From left to right:

-Ryan Zoghlin. holding his favorite Chicago, #728, which was the first one that he purchased.
+Ryan Zoghlin. holding his favorite Chicago, #728, which was the first Benge he'd purchased.

 Mike Lill, holding his C trumpet #2429.